-Ilene is an amazing advocate for countless others, too, as she embraces everyone impacted by cancer, regardless of gender, age, cancer type or stage.
+Ilene was an amazing advocate for countless others, too, as she embraced everyone impacted by cancer, regardless of gender, age, cancer type or stage.

-Ask Ilene a question or leave a comment at the end of this post.
-Also, be sure to visit her blog, The Cancer Bus.
-She’s an amazing writer and poet.
+Be sure to visit her blog, The Cancer Bus.
+She was an amazing writer and poet.
 You’ll quickly become a fan too.

 If you’d like to submit an article for consideration to be a #MetsMonday Featured Post, email me at firstname.lastname@example.org.

 How I Became an Advocate for Those with MBC

 by Ilene Kaminsky

 You never forget certain moments in your life.
 This moment in time changed everything — without exaggeration — for what was left of my life.